rilldata/rill/docs/docs/manage/project-management.md

 :::

-## Example of Project Access
+## Example of Access to Rill

-In the following example, you can see the different levels of access to Rill via the organization, project-specific access and group and user privileges.
+In the following example, you can see the different levels of access to Rill via the organization, project-specific access, user group and user privileges.

 ![img](/img/manage/project-management/project-access.png)